yuyangd/deepracing-workshop/workshops/upload_your_model_to_win.md

 aws s3 cp <player name>.tar.gz s3://reaio33-deepracing/
 ```

 4. The model will be processed through a queue as first in first out.
 You're free to upload as many times as you want at anytime during REAio.
-The new model will override the old version, before our crew member loading it to the car.
+The new model will **override** the old version, before our crew member loading it to the car.
+You can rename the model with version number to avoid overriding the model.

 5. Our crew member will run the car for 3 laps, the fastest complete lap wins.